Poonam-Nikam/MovieFix-ReactJs/README.md

  2. Go To your Folder

+ 3. Run Command On Terminal - Npm Install

-3. To Start on terminal use this command- npm start
+4. To Start on terminal use this command - npm start

 ### Hierarchy Of Project:-
 src/